weavver/solardashboard/README.md

 Company: Weavver, Inc.
 Company Website: www.weavver.com

 The solar dashboard works only with Outback solar equipment right now.
 Namely the Outback Mate 3.
+I'd be happy to support your favorite solar equipment if you want to buy me some to play with. ;)

 Pros over Optics RE:
 1. Works with older MX60 without a firmware update -- See your solar pv watt curve without taking your system out of service and sending the charge controller in for repair.